DaveBenham/VenomModules/README.md

 - **-1 V**
 - **-5 V**
 - **-10 V**
+- **Custom**

+If **Custom** is chosen, then a **Custom ON value** menu option is added that lets you type in any value between -100 and 100.
+You can enter simple mathematical expressions - all of the keyins that work for setting a knob value also work for the custom value.

 #### Off value
-Same values as On except the default is 0 V.
+Same values as On except the default is 0 V and the **Custom** value adds a **Custom OFF value** menu option.

 #### On Color
 - **Red**